Employer of Record for Massachusetts

 Please note that payroll cut-off dates can impact the actual first day of employment.
 Playroll’s payroll cut-off date is the 10th of the month, unless otherwise specified.

-Payroll Services For Massachusetts
+Payroll Taxes For Massachusetts

 Employers are required to pay hourly, nonexempt employees on a weekly or biweekly basis.
 Salaried, exempt employees may be paid on a semi-monthly basis.
 With limited exceptions, only exempt employees may choose, if they prefer, to be paid monthly.